Throughput and Delay Scaling in Supportive Two-Tier Networks: Network Protocols

 \item Define a preservation region as nine primary cells centered at an active primary TX and a layer of secondary cells around them, shown as the square with dashed edges in Fig.~\ref{preservation}.
 Only the secondary TXs in an active secondary cell outside all the preservation regions can transmit data packets; otherwise, they buffer the packets until the particular preservation region is cleared.
 When an active secondary cell is outside the preservation regions in the first subframe, it allows the transmission of one packet for each secondary source node and for each S-D path passing through the cell in a time-slotted pattern within the active secondary time slot w.h.p..
 The routing of secondary packets follows similarly defined data paths as those in the primary tier.

 \item At each transmission, the active secondary TX node can only transmit to a node in its adjacent cells with power of $P a_{s}^{\frac{\alpha}{2}}(m)$. \end{itemize}

 In the second subframe, only secondary nodes who carry primary packets take the time resource to transmit.
-Note that each primary packet is broadcasted from the primary source node to its neighboring primary cells where we assume that there are $N$ secondary nodes in the neighboring cell along the primary data path successfully decode the packet and ready to relay.
-In particular, each secondary node relays $1/N$ portion of the primary packet to the intermediate destination node in a multi-hop fashion, and the value of $N$ is set as
+Note that each primary packet is broadcasted from the primary source node to its neighboring primary cells where we assume that there are $N$ secondary nodes including the designated secondary relay node in the neighboring cell along the primary data path that successfully decodes the packet and ready to relay.
+Since the density of the secondary nodes is larger than that of the primary nodes, the throughput per secondary S-D pair is less than that per primary S-D pair as shown later in \textit{Theorem 7}.
+As such, packet splitting is needed to ensure that there is no bottleneck effect in relaying primary packets through the secondary tier.
+In particular, each secondary node relays $1/N$ portion of the primary packet to the intermediate destination node in a multi-hop fashion\footnote{We assume that there exists a central entity to coordinate the transmissions of the $N$ packet segments such that each chosen secondary node relays a unique portion of the primary packet.}, and the value of $N$ is set as

-From \emph{Lemma 1} in Section IV, we can guarantee that there are more than $N$ secondary nodes in each primary cell w.h.p. when $\beta\geq 2$.
-When $1<\beta<2$, the number of the secondary nodes in each primary cell is less than $N$ w.h.p..
-In this regime, the proposed protocols could be modified by using the maximum number of the secondary nodes in the neighboring primary cell of a primary TX along the S-D data path.
-We leave this issue in our future work.
+From \textit{Lemma 1} in Section IV, we can guarantee that there are more than $N$ secondary nodes in each primary cell w.h.p. when $\beta\geq 2$.
 The specific transmission scheme in the second subframe is the same as that in the first subframe, where the subframe is divided into 64 time slots and all the traffic is for primary packets.

 At the intermediate destination nodes, the received primary packet segments are reassembled into the original primary packets.
 Then in the third subframe, we use the following protocol to deliver the packets to the primary destination nodes: \begin{itemize} \item Define a collection region as nine primary cells and a layer of secondary cells around them, shown as the square with dotted edges in Fig.~\ref{preservation}, where the collection region is located between two preservation regions along the horizontal line and they are not overlapped with each other.